Dr Matthew Craven

 Lecturer in Applied Mathematics

-School of Computing, Electronics and Mathematics (Faculty of Science & Engineering)
+School of Engineering, Computing and Mathematics (Faculty of Science and Engineering)

-Institute of Mathematics and its Applications
+Member of the Institute of Mathematics and its Applications

-London Mathematical Society
+Member of the London Mathematical Society

-Foundation Year Network
+Member of the Foundation Year Network

 I am an external member of the Cybersecurity research group at the University of Abertay Dundee.